osiam/server/docs/detailed_reference_installation.md

 ##### org.osiam.auth.ldap.mapping

 The given Attributes will be copied from the LDAP user into the OSIAM resource server.
-The attributes are allways an pair of ```<scim attribute>:<ldap attribtue>```.
-At the start of the auth server this configuration will be checked and an exception will be thrown if not all 'scim attributes' can be reconized.
+The attributes are always an pair of ```<scim attribute>:<ldap attribute>```.
+At the start of the auth server this configuration will be checked and an exception will be thrown if not all 'scim attributes' can be recognized.

 Example:
 ```